awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 1: Granting s3:PutObject permission with a condition requiring the bucket owner to get full control<a name="grant-putobject-conditionally-1"></a>

-Suppose Account A owns a bucket and the account administrator wants to grant Dave, a user in Account B, permissions to upload objects\.
+Suppose that Account A owns a bucket and the account administrator wants to grant Dave, a user in Account B, permissions to upload objects\.
 By default, objects that Dave uploads are owned by Account B, and Account A has no permissions on these objects\.
 Because the bucket owner is paying the bills, it wants full permissions on the objects that Dave uploads\.
-The Account A administrator can accomplish this by granting the `s3:PutObject` permission to Dave, with a condition that the request include ACL\-specific headers, that either grants full permission explicitly or uses a canned ACL \(see [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)\)\.
+The Account A administrator can do this by granting the `s3:PutObject` permission to Dave, with a condition that the request include ACL\-specific headers, that either grants full permission explicitly or uses a canned ACL \(see [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)\)\.

 + Require the `x-amz-full-control` header in the request with full control permission to the bucket owner\.